isaaclee0/ecoshack/src/content/sections/call-to-action.md

 ---
 enable: true
-title: "Unlock Your Dream Home Today!"
+title: "Unlock Your Dream Shack Today!"
-image: "/images/call-to-action.png"
+image: "/images/call-to-action.jpg"
 description: " We encourage clients to actively participate in discussions, share their ideas, preferences, and feedback."
 button_solid: